zoxpx/pxdocs/content/reference/release-notes/portworx.md

 **PWX-7374** - AWS SC1 and ST1 EBS volumes are unsupported.

-_User Impact:_ It was previously not possible to add SC1 or ST1 EBS volumes using the `pxctl sv drive add` command.
+_User Impact:_ It was previously not possible to add SC1 or ST1 EBS volumes using the `pxctl service drive add` command.
 With 2.1.2, Portworx now supports SC1 and ST1 EBS drive types.

 **PWX-8792** - Add backoffs to AWS CloudDrive API calls.